mavlink/MAVSDK-docs/en/contributing/build.md

 ### Windows

+To build the library in Windows, you need:

+- [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017): Download and install them if you don't already have it.
-To build the library you'll need to install *Visual Studio Community Edition*.
-You will also need to download the [curl](https://curl.haxx.se/) source, extract and build it, and make the directory of the header files available when you build DroneCore.
+- [curl](https://curl.haxx.se/): Download the source, extract and build it, and make the directory of the header files available when you build DroneCore.
+- [cmake](https://cmake.org/download/): Download the installer and run it.
+Make sure to tick "add to PATH" during the installation.

 > **Note** The instructions below assume you downloaded [curl-7.56.1.zip](https://curl.haxx.se/download/curl-7.56.1.zip) and extracted to the root of your C drive.
 You can use a different *curl* if you want.